phudev95/nodejs/level-02/02.large-scale/Readme.md

+# JavaScript
 ## Maintainable
+##### Summary
+* Avoiding the Global Scope means you have to worry less on the collision
+* Using strict JavaScript will highlight errors earlier
+* Structuring your code into modular units will increase stability
+* Injecting dependencies allows you to not handle the wire up of dependencies
+* Abandon nested callbacks in favor of promises or async patterns
+* Use eventing and messaging to loosely couple your modules

 #### 1. Avoiding the Global Scope means you have to worry less on the collision
 1. Self-Executing Anonymous Functions (SEAF)
 2. Also called Self-Invoking Anonymous Functions (SIAF)